Anaizing/100-days-of-code/log.md

 **Today's Progress**: Broke the app I made yesterday, couldnt fix it, started it again from scratch... aka no real progress.

 **Thoughts:** Must learn react properly so i can fix bugs

+### Day 3: January 06, 2018

+**Today's Progress**: Fixed the css on my blog app, added a couple of entries to the md files, found a really nice nav svg to put on my app still havent figuered out how to get it on there

+**Thoughts:** its amazing how many libraries and code goes into such a basic app.
+At least it works as expected.